cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - True.
 - **Postcondition**
   - `vscId` is mapped to the height of the subsequent block.
-  - Appropriate number of pending slash packets are handled, slash gas is decremented from slash meter.
+  - Appropriate number of pending slash packets are handled, voting power is decremented from jail meter.
-  - Slash meter is appropriately replenished once per hour.
+  - jail meter is appropriately replenished once per hour.
 - **Error Condition**
   - None.